Workshops for the 2014 Writers Conference

 Workshop - "Editorial Makeover" - Ken Camp

-Tired of having editors perform major surgery on your writing? find out how to be your own editor.
+Tired of having editors perform major surgery on your writing?
+Find out how to be your own editor.
 Learn seven steps you can take to tighten flabby writing and seven blemishes you can remove easily.

 Workshop - "Discover the Denominational Market" - Ken Camp

-Learn about opportunities to write for Baptist media. find out how the changing landscape in print journalism could create new avenues for aspiring writers to be published--whether electronically or in print.
+Learn about opportunities to write for Baptist media.
+Find out how the changing landscape in print journalism could create new avenues for aspiring writers to be published--whether electronically or in print.

-Workshop: "Writing for Newspapers" - Morgan Tarpley & Terri Lacher
+Workshop: "Building Writing Credibility: Working With Newspapers" - Morgan Tarpley & Terri Lacher

 Discover from experienced journalists, photographers, and news writers how to break into print through newspapers.
 Learn what you should do and how you can do it.
 Your questions will be welcomed and carefully answered in the workshop on dealing with newspaper opportunities and adventures.